 “It’s just so practical, the information was great, the feedback was from Sue White, who was the online tutor for the Travel Writing course, was invaluable.
 I just loved the fact that after you graduate you get into a closed support group, over the years that has been extremely beneficial to me and my writing.”

 She went on to add courses in Profile Writing and Copywriting Essentials – further strengthening her skills.
 “The most useful information from the courses are their relevance in this day and age.
 Through the Australian Writers' Centre I discovered my passion is real and it can actually be recognised out there.”

 Initially, Jennifer thought blogging was the only place where she could share my stories – unpaid and with limited exposure.
 However, by improving her craft, she discovered that people were willing to pay for her freelance articles, which in turn reached a larger potential audience.
 “I’ve got a lot out of it and it’s really enhanced my writing.”

-Jennifer has since been published in a range of publications including Queensland Homes, Qweekend, The Collective magazine, plus websites such as Unsealed 4X4, with more travel stories coming soon to the online space.
+Jennifer has since been published in a range of publications including Good Weekend, Queensland Homes, Qweekend, The Collective magazine, plus websites such as Unsealed 4X4, with more travel stories coming soon to the online space.
 And she credits the practical nature of AWC’s courses with helping her get to this point.
 “The courses that I’ve done have had a huge impact because it’s actually made me go forward and approach publications that I probably wouldn’t have been confident to approach before.”